irods/irods_docs/docs/plugins/irods_rule_language.md

 ## Dot Expression

-The dot oeprator provides a simple syntax for creating and accessing key values pair.
+The dot operator provides a simple syntax for creating and accessing key/value pairs.

-To write to a key value pair, use the dot operator on the left hand side:
+To write to a key/value pair, use the dot operator on the left hand side:

 ~~~c
 *A.key = "val"